Rathwa: Present circumstances

 As with other tribes of the region, ancestor worship is common among the Rathwas.
-They believe in a omnipresent deity called Babo Pithora or Baba Deb, who is depicted with other scenes of everyday life in religious paintings on the walls of their houses.
+They believe in an omnipresent deity called Babo Pithora or Baba Deb, who is depicted with other scenes of everyday life in religious paintings on the walls of their houses.
 Gregory Alles believes that these artworks are akin to cosmographs. merging aspects of real life with an imaginary world.
 They appeal to the deity in times of need and create the painting - called a pithora - as a thanks for resolution of those needs.
 Pithora ritual art, described by Ratnagar as "vibrant colours ... teeming with gods, people, plants, birds and animals", is unique to the Rathwa and significant in its appeal to tourists; aside from practising it in their own houses, the Rathwa also paint pithora in the houses of Dhanak and Naikda people.

 Horses have a particularly prominent role in worship as Babo Pithora is thought to ride one.
 Not only do the animals feature in the pithora paintings but clay models of them, sourced from Kumbhar potters, are also offered in thanks at temples.
 No member of a family is permitted to sit with their back facing the pithora in the house.
 Aside from worship of ancestors, nature and tribal deities, Lal noted some aspects of Hinduism integrated into their belief systems; the number professing solely Hindu beliefs has been increasing under the influence of sampradayas.
 Although Gujarat is a "dry" state, the Rathwas also traditionally consider alcohol to be a gift from god that alleviates temporal sorrows while awaiting death, and will travel to smuggle it from neighbouring states or brew it in their own homes.